On this page

 21 Effective stay interview questions you must ask

-We've listed 21 of them, along with a short explanation of why they're important to question.
+We've listed 21 of them and a short explanation of why they're important to question.

 The answers can vary widely.
 For some, their favorite activity may be working with colleagues, while for others, the projects they are working on.
 Over time, as you collect more data, you may notice some trends here.